Life cycle Assessment (LCA)

 Lifecycle Assessment (LCA) to reduce environmental impact

-Nissan is continuously improving internal combustion engine(ICE) vehicle performance.
-DST (down-sizing turbo) engine is a one of examples, it is applied to new Juke and new X-trail(Rogue) and reduced around 10% CO2 emission due to substantial fuel economy improvement.
-The new Qashqai in Europe resulted 19% CO2 reduction by appling mild-hybrid system.
-In case of new Pathfinder in US and new Serena in Japan, foundation technologies are applyed to reduce environmental impact like idling stop system, reducing several type of resistance, lighten vehicle weight etc.
+Nissan is continuously improving internal combustion engine (ICE) vehicle performance.
+DST (down-sizing turbo) engine is a one of examples, it is applied to new Juke and new X-trail (Rogue) and reduced around 10% CO2 emission due to substantial fuel economy improvement.
+The new Qashqai in Europe resulted approximately 20% CO2 reduction by appling mild-hybrid system.
+The new Pathfinder in US and new Serena in Japan, foundation technologies are applyed to reduce environmental impact like idling stop system, reducing several type of resistance, lighten vehicle weight etc. In addition, the new Murano in US has been updated with a wide cabin space and the latest technologies that represents ProPILOT, and the CO2 emissions have been reduced to the same level as the previous model by updating the powertrain etc.

 Global Top Selling Model's Lifecycle Improvements